 Ancillary benefit not Commonwealth funded.

-Note: A person may also access their superannuation prior to preservation age on the grounds of financial hardship or permanent invalidity.
-In these cases we reduce the persons’ incapacity payment by the employer funded component of the benefit received from the date it is received.
+Note: A person may also access their superannuation prior to preservation age on the grounds of financial hardship, compassionate, or permanent invalidity.
+See Chapter 9.1 for clarification on this issue here.

-For further infomation on when superannuation has been received, see: 9.8 Reducing incapacity payments by superannuation benefits that have been ‘received’
+For further infomation on when superannuation has been received, see Chapter 9.8 here.